Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - weight loss

-Once they have entered humans by penetrating the skin, the larvae of some worms, for example dog hookworm (ancylostoma caninum) or strongyloides, can migrate under the skin.
-This can cause diagnostic pink or red curving tracks known as larva migrans or larva currens.
+Once they have entered a person by breaking their skin, the larvae of some worms, like dog hookworm (ancylostoma caninum) or strongyloides, can move around under the skin.
+This can cause pink or red lines on the skin called larva migrans or larva currens.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.